shidel/except70/README.md

 # Except70

 Providing very basic and limited exception support for Turbo Pascal 7.0 programs.
-(Highly experimental and not ready for prime time!)
+(Highly experimental and likely not ready for prime time!)

 ## Usage and limitations